How To Install LED Headlights car

 Photo Credit: http://www.veloster.org/forum/10-hyundai-veloster-exterior-lighting/57266-tutorial-how-install-led-headlights-pictures.html

-As a car owner, it is very pertinent that you know about different types of auto parts, that may be required, sooner or later, if your car shows any symptom of disorder:
+As a car owner, it is very pertinent that you know about different types of auto parts, that may be required, sooner or later, if your car shows any symptom of a disorder:

 • Axle: It is the central shaft that turns the wheel and joins the front wheels to the real ones.
 Protect it from rust